 Understanding Firearms and Weapons Offences in New South Wales: Examples, Penalties, and Available Defences

 Law enforcement and the courts take firearms and weapons offences in New South Wales (NSW) very seriously.
 Governed by the Firearms Act 1996 and the Weapons Prohibition Act 1998, offences range from unauthorised possession or use to trafficking firearms or weapons.
-This article explores various offences, their penalties, and potential defences within the NSW legal system.

 The law provides for several defences to firearms and weapons offences.
 These include: